 Amsterdam University Of Arts

 XTCYN completed her secondary school at the age of 15.
 She was admitted to the Conservatory of Amsterdam when she just turned 16, studying a music degree in education and majoring classical violin under the guidance of Emma Breedveld.
 During her second year, she also majored classical piano under the guidance of Elisabeth Scarlet.
 At the conservatory she co-studied bass guitar under the guidance of Jaimie van Hek and Charly Angenois, drums under the guidance of Haye Jellema, jazz singing under the guidance of Sylvia Langelaan and choir & orchestra conducting under the guidance of Hans van den Brand and Edwin Paarlberg.
 In the meantime, she was teaching in several primary and secondary schools in Amsterdam, Zaandam, Amstelveen, and Hoofddorp.
 In her first year at the conservatory, her musical career progressed quickly, giving her the opportunity to perform at well-known venues in Amsterdam playing for thousands of people.
 Her performance during the yearly national television award, ‘De Gouden Televizier-Ring’ was broadcasted live on national TV from the Royal Theatre Carré in Amsterdam.
 Here she played classical music combined with dubstep.
 She also performed with an orchestra at the ‘Muziekgebouw aan het IJ’ in Amsterdam, with a gospel choir in the ‘Stadsschouwburg Amsterdam’ during a Christmas show which featured many Dutch celebrities.At the conservatory she cooperated with many talented artists which broadened her style and skills.
 For instance, she was concertmaster for the short movie ‘Patronen’ during the ‘Keep An Eye’ film festival in Amsterdam and performed live in the music theatre ‘Exit Expire Men’ in Antwerp, Belgium.
 In her final year, she was selected to be the music leader of an opera project known as Opera Forward to commemorate with the 50th anniversary of ‘De Nationale Opera’.
 Opera Forward gave her the opportunity to work with theatre masters like Paul Koek, Anthony Heidweiller and Jappe Groenendijk.
 These projects, gave her the knowledge of combining visual dimensions with her music.
 After studying four years at the conservatory, she graduated in 2016.
-At present she teaches at a secondary school in Hoofddorp and produces Live Electronic Dance – LED – music in her studio in Amsterdam.
+In summer 2022 she graduated with a Master of Music degree at the conservatory of Amsterdam.
+At present she teaches at the Conservatory of Amsterdam, at a secondary school in Hoofddorp and she produces Live Electronic Dance – LED – music in her studio in Amsterdam.

 At the beginning of her secondary school XTCYN developed an enormous curiosity for electric instruments, playing electric violins, guitars and synthesizers in bands.
 At that period, she was fascinated with Kraftwerk, Yellow Magic Orchestra, Vangelis and Jean Michel Jarre music.
 It was at school she taught herself how to DJ.
 However, she only started composing her own electronic dance music when she left secondary school.
 Due to the fact that she started teaching music at the age of 16 during her first year at the conservatory, she had the opportunity to understand the environment of her students, relating to their needs and music.
 Just like her students of her age, growing up with modern technology, she could associate with them and she decided to further integrate electronic music in her lessons.
 By doing so, her lessons were more lively and interesting to her students.
 She realized that she was not just teaching and she achieved the main goal: the students were learning.
 She is a strong advocate of applying extended technology in music education.
 Her final thesis at the conservatory was on how to effectively integrate live electronic music into music education curriculum.
 Her performance at the Royal Theatre Carré was the turning point in her career.
 As her interest in live electronics widened, she took up music production with Martin van den Oetelaar at the conservatory which opened a whole new world of electronic music for her.
 While composing a piece of EDM with the help of technology, she realized she could push the sounds to the brink with ease and yet stayed inside the fine line of dance music.
 It was exciting, hence she decided to use this knowledge for her live performance because she believes live electronic music is a complementary to DJ music.
 When she just started as a DJ she already performed at the ‘Melkweg’, a top venue in Amsterdam.
 It was here in September 2015 she started her first LED music performance.